LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	format (either A4 or US Letter).
 The files `logtalk_entity_to_pdf_a4.xsl` and `logtalk_entity_to_pdf_us.xsl` import the `logtalk_entity_to_pdf.xsl`
 	file and set the paper format parameter to the appropriate value.

-- `ie50.xsl`
-	XSLT file for viewing XML files in Microsoft Internet Explorer 5.x (using the outdated Microsoft XML Parser; works with both Macintosh and Windows versions).
-The links in the (internally generated) HTML files point to related XML files.
-It can be used to browse and view the XML files directly.

 - `logtalk_entity.dtd`
 - `logtalk_index.dtd`